On Efficient Domination for Some Classes of $H$-Free Chordal Graphs: Introduction

 A graph $G$ is {\em chordal} if it is $C_i$-free for any $i \ge 4$. $G=(V,E)$ is {\em unipolar} if $V$ can be partitioned into a clique and the disjoint union of cliques, i.e., there is a partition $V=A \cup B$ such that $G[A]$ is a complete subgraph and $G[B]$ is $P_3$-free. $G$ is a {\em split graph} if $G$ and its complement graph are chordal.
 Equivalently, $G$ can be partitioned into a clique and an independent set.
 It is well known that $G$ is a split graph if and only if it is ($2P_2,C_4,C_5$)-free \cite{FoeHam1977}.

 It is well known that ED is \NP-complete for claw-free graphs (even for ($K_{1,3},K_4-e$)-free perfect graphs \cite{LuTan1998}) as well as for bipartite graphs (and thus for triangle-free graphs) \cite{LuTan2002} and for chordal graphs \cite{EscWan2014,SmaSla1995,YenLee1996}.
 Thus, for the complexity of ED on $H$-free graphs, the most interesting cases are when $H$ is a linear forest.
-Since (W)ED is \NP-complete for $2P_3$-free graphs and polynomial for $(P_5+kP_2)$-free graphs \cite{BraGia2014}, $P_6$-free graphs were the only open case finally solved in \cite{BraMos2015,BraMos2016} by a direct polynomial time approach (and in \cite{LokPilvan2015} by an indirect one).
+Since (W)ED is \NP-complete for $2P_3$-free graphs and polynomial for $(P_5+kP_2)$-free graphs \cite{BraGia2014,BraGiaMil2018}, the class of $P_6$-free graphs was the only open case.
+It was finally solved in \cite{BraMos2015,BraMos2016} by a direct polynomial time approach (and in \cite{LokPilvan2015} by an indirect one).

 It is well known that for a graph class with bounded clique-width, ED can be solved in polynomial time \cite{CouMakRot2000}.
 Thus we only consider ED on $H$-free chordal graphs for which the clique-width is unbounded.
 For example, the clique-width of $H$-free chordal graphs is unbounded for claw-free chordal graphs while it is bounded if $H \in\{$bull, gem, co-gem, co-chair$\}$.
-In \cite{BraDabHuaPau2015}, for all but two stubborn cases, the clique-width of $H$-free chordal graphs is classified.
+In \cite{BraDabHuaPau2015}, the clique-width of $H$-free chordal graphs is classified for all but two stubborn cases.